“A lot of people have gone further than they thought they could because

 - and editing on all levels—developmental, line, and copy.

 I also was a beta reader for Stuart’s third and final writing book, Finish Your Book in Three Drafts: How to Write a Book, Revise a Book, and Complete a Book While You Still Love It.

 In an internship, you’re simply learning “stuff”—a knowledge checklist.
 But in a mentorship, someone is getting to know you one-on-one and addressing your personal experiences and goals.

-Along with all of the valuable “stuff” I learned, Stuart also set aside time for mentor talks.
-The talks revolved around any questions I had about the editing business as well as advice from him based on questions I should have asked but didn’t know enough yet to ask them.
+Along with all of the valuable “stuff” I learned, I also had mentor talks with Stuart.
+These talks revolved around any questions I had about the editing business as well as advice from him based on questions I should have asked but didn’t know enough yet to ask them.

 In the end, I learned more during my one-year mentorship than I could have learned on my own in five years (or more).
 In fact, I have not found a single success story where the individual did not have some form of mentorship along the way.